 She has exhibited in solo and group shows in the Caribbean, the United States, and Europe including at the 2014 SITE Santa Fe Biennial, Brooklyn Museum, Jersey City Museum, Western Michigan University, and El Museo del Barrio.
 Deborah has put together two poetry collections, The Rainy Season (1997) and skin (2006) and has been published in The Caribbean Writer and Calabash.
 Deborah Jack is an Assistant Professor of Art at New Jersey City University.

 In Baker Center for the Arts Atrium:

-Chicago based artist Jesse Mclean's Climbing 2009 is now on view in the Baker Center for the Arts.
+Chicago based artist Jesse Mclean's Climbing 2009, is now on view in the Baker Center for the Arts.
 This time based work will remain on loan July through December 2016.
-Mclean will visit Muhlenberg in fall to give a public talk on her work November 9th, at 7:00pm, [Baker Center for the Arts].
+Mclean will visit Muhlenberg in fall to give a public talk on her work November 9th, at 5 - 6:00pm, in the Recital Hall, Baker Center for the Arts.

 Upcoming events and exhibitions:

 Annual Alumni Art Exhibition

 An exhibition of Muhlenberg Alumni Art Work featuring recent works; organized by Alumni Affairs and the Martin Art Gallery